-This chart shows how much of the Trans Canada Trail network is registered as operational in Ontario
+This chart shows how much of the Trans Canada Trail network is registered as operational in Ontario as of December 31, 2016.

 The TCT in Ontario goes from the Manitoba border across to North Bay, down to Hamilton and from Windsor to Ottawa.
 Explore the Trail here.